 Our thoughts are with all those affected by the recent severe weather affecting much of the United States.
-In the event of an emergency, it’s important to have a disaster response plan in place for your family, companion animals, and community cat colonies.
+In the event of an emergency, it’s important to have a disaster response plan in place for your family, indoor animals, and community cat colonies.
 Read our disaster readiness and response advice at https://www.alleycat.org/DisasterTips.

 Keep in mind that community cats are resourceful.
 The outdoors is their home, and animals tend to “sense” when severe weather is coming: they will seek safe places instinctually.